 The planning scheme affects everyone because it outlines how and where people can develop or use their land in the Hepburn Shire.

-Why are we reviewing and rewriting the Planning Scheme?
+Why is Council rewriting the Planning Scheme?

 What is in the planning scheme?